MoAtefAmer/Online-Louvre/README.md

 An online web-application that allows you to view art!

 ## How to run
-1- copy .env file in the api folder (backend)
+1- copy ".env" file in the api folder (backend)

 .env example: